mdguo/crypto-dot-com/README.md

 `Storage.js` contains a wrapper module for accessing the browser’s localStorage

-PS: I did not test it on IE.
+PS: I did not test on IE.